Flagodna-Developer/term/mtaone/privacy.md

 **Application Data.** If you use our application(s), we also may collect the following information if you choose to provide us with access or permission:

 - _Mobile Device Data._ We automatically collect device information (such as your mobile device ID, model, and manufacturer), operating system, version information and system configuration information, device and application identification numbers, browser type and version, hardware model Internet service provider and/or mobile carrier, and Internet Protocol (IP) address (or proxy server).
-If you are using our application(s), we may also collect information about the phone network associated with your mobile device, your mobile deviceâ€™s operating system or platform, the type of mobile device you use, your mobile deviceâ€™s unique device ID, and information about the features of our application(s) you accessed.
+If you are using our application(s), we may also collect information about the phone network associated with your mobile device, your mobile device's operating system or platform, the type of mobile device you use, your mobile device's unique device ID, and information about the features of our application(s) you accessed.

 - _Push Notifications._ We may request to send you push notifications regarding your account or certain features of the application(s).
 If you wish to opt out from receiving these types of communications, you may turn them off in your device's settings.